 In this project we are strictly observing the principles of the General Data Protection Regulation (GDPR) to protect the users’ privacy.
 We are processing necessary data only - exclusively for the purpose to let users know if they have come into close contact with other infected users, without revealing each other's identity.
 The compliance with these regulations is safeguarded by several procedures, e.g. by implementing technical and organizational measures adhering diligently to the high standards of the GDPR.
 Of course, the app will provide users with a comprehensive privacy statement to be as transparent and clear as possible.
 As we are developing the app as an open source project, the community can review it.
 We appreciate your feedback!

 We are building this application for Germany.
 We want to be as open and transparent as possible, also to interested parties in the global developer community who do not speak German.
 Consequently, all content will be made available primarily in English.
 We also ask all interested people to use English as language to create issues, in their code (comments, documentation etc.) and when you send requests to us.
-The application itself, documentation and all end-user facing content will - of course - be made available in German (and probably other languages as well).
-We also try to make developer documentation available in German, but please understand that focussing on the Lingua Franca of the global developer community makes the development of this application as efficient as possible.
+The application itself, documentation and all end-user facing content has - of course - been made available in German.
+Apart from the initial release in English and German, other languages have been added over time including Bulgarian, Polish, Romanian and Turkish.
+See the FAQ available languages entry for more details.
+We also try to make developer documentation available in German, but please understand that focusing on the Lingua Franca of the global developer community makes the development of this application as efficient as possible.

 This repository contains the developer documentation and related content.